Mechanical Breakdown Insurance: Coverage for Car Repairs

-Your new car is your baby, so it deserves a little extra protection.
-MBI is available for new or leased cars that are less than 15 months old and with less than 15,000 miles.
+Mechanical breakdown or car repair insurance is available for new or leased cars that are less than 15 months old and with less than 15,000 miles.

 Once you've purchased MBI, you can renew it for up to seven years or 100,000 miles (whichever comes first).
-After a $250 deductible on a covered loss, MBI covers repairs to all mechanical parts of the car (except for maintenance and wear and tear*).
+After a $250 deductible on a covered loss, car repairs to all mechanical parts of the car (except for maintenance and wear and tear*)are covered.
 Interested?
 Call us at (800) 861-8380 to learn more.

 Mechanical Breakdown Insurance VS. Extended Warranty: It's No Contest

 Why not just get an extended warranty, you wonder?
 You could—if you want to pay more for less protection.
-GEICO's MBI provides better coverage at a cheaper price than the typical dealer extended warranty.
+GEICO's Mechanical Breakdown Insurance (MBI) provides better coverage at a cheaper price than the typical dealer extended warranty.
 GEICO's MBI coverage:

 - Includes all parts and systems not just the specific list of items covered by most dealer warranties.